FAMILY / INTERIOR / COMMERCIAL

 I dream of a world where my kids don't feel like they can only appreciate a face with make-up and photos with filters.
 A world in which perfect, doesn't mean flawless.
 I want them to search for beauty over prettiness, and to know that simple doesn't mean conformist.

 Thank you if you've read this far into what can I say about me.
-All this is to try and help you determine if I can get the privilege to step into your family life for a few hours and record it through my lens.
-I understand the vulnerability of letting anyone do this, especially a stranger.
-But remember that us humans tend to see our neighbour's grass always greener.
-Outsider eyes, particularly when searching for beauty from the heart, can more easily bear witness of all that shines, even when it appears to be hiding.
+There is a beautiful vulnerability in letting anyone step into your family life to record it.
+What I enjoy most is bearing witness of all that shines in human relationships, even when it appears to be hiding.
 I like to say that family documentary photography is the romanticization of a families' everyday life.
 Allow me to do that for yours.

 Image by Paula Gerein